How Arai is different from Sashimi: Japanese Fish Dishes

 Ingredients

-For Sashimi, a wide variety of fish and shellfish can be used, but the food material prepared for Arai is mostly white fish such as red sea bream, sea bass, flatfish, and Japanese horse mackerel, and freshwater fish such as carp and crucian carp.
+For Sashimi, we use various varieties of fish and shellfish.
+But the ingredients for Arai are mostly white fish such as red sea bream, sea bass, flatfish, Japanese horse mackerel, and freshwater fish such as carp and crucian carp.

 Preparation

-In Sashimi, the fish is filleted then thinly sliced, whereas, in Arai, the thinly sliced fish is further washed with water (cold or lukewarm) to remove its fishy smell and excess fat, and soaked in ice water for a while.
+In Sashimi, fish is filleted and thinly sliced.
+Meanwhile, for Arai, further going, the thinly sliced fish is washed with water (cold or lukewarm) to remove its fishy smell and excess fat and soaked in ice water for a while.

 Besides, unlike Sashimi, the fish for Arai needs to be very fresh and usually prepared before the rigor mortis occurs.

-The chilled fish for Arai has a light and fresh taste and a distinctive bouncy texture compared to Sashimi, and for these features, the Arai dish is preferably served during summer.
+The chilled fish for Arai is light and fresh tasting with a distinctive bouncy texture compared to Sashimi, and for these features, the Arai dish is preferable during summer.

 How to Eat

-The chilled fish for Arai is eaten with shoyu (soy sauce) and wasabi (grated Japanese horseradish) or ponzu shoyu, and for the freshwater fish with a characteristic smell and taste, vinegared miso is often prepared.
+We typically eat the chilled fish for Arai with shoyu (soy sauce) and wasabi (grated Japanese horseradish) or ponzu shoyu, and we often prepare vinegared miso for the freshwater fish with a characteristic smell and taste.

 (Reference Page: Wikipedia 洗い )